If you want to grow a bigger following, attract more paying clients and grow your nutrition business then running a challenge is the perfect strategy.

 Now it is time to create a registration page where participants can sign up for your challenge.

 Again, consider your EHR.
-Many EHRs or client management software options have features that allow you to create a registration page for a program or challenge.
+Practice management software options like Practice Better have features that allow you to create a registration page, set up automated welcome emails, and collect payment.

-When creating your challenge registration page, also be sure to set up an automated welcome email that participants will receive when they register.
-The welcome email should get participants excited for the challenge and set them up for success.
+The welcome email series should get participants excited for the challenge and set them up for success.
 Include instructions on how to access the challenge content, a list of the next steps to prepare for the challenge, a link to join the community (if you are offering one), and an outline of what participants can expect to happen next.

 Take action: Create your registration page and set up an automatic welcome email.